ogame-ninja/documentation/faq/browser-is-loading-forever.md

 ### Solution 1: use https for multiplexing connections (for self-hosting)

 Go to the admin section, settings.
-Enable `Start self signed tls certificate server` Restart the application
+Enable `Start https web server`
+Restart the application
-Then open the browser at `https://localhost:8080`
+Then open the browser at `https://localhost:8081`
 And you should not longer have issues with the browser loading forever

 ### Solution 2: use firefox and change the configs (not the best)